Organizer

 IONOS web account dashboard

-Log into many web hosts and you'll find familiar industry-standard platforms: WHM to manage your accounts, cPanel for all your key website management tasks, Softaculous to reliably install and then manage WordPress.
-That's generally good news, partly because they're top quality tools (which is why they became industry standards), but also because if you've any experience of web hosting, you're likely to know how to use these already.
+Log in to many web hosts, and you'll find familiar industry-standard platforms: WHM to manage your accounts, cPanel for all your key website management tasks, and Softaculous to install and manage WordPress reliably.
+That's generally good news, partly because they're top-quality tools (which is why they became industry standards), but also because if you've any experience of web hosting, you're likely to know how to use these already.

 IONOS ditches all these in favor of its own custom control panels.
 That has some advantages (it probably saves a pile of cash in license fees, helping IONOS keep its prices low), but it also means even expert users will have to spend some time exploring the system to find the functions they need.

 This isn't as easy as we'd like.
-Functions aren't always organized intuitively, and common tasks, such as logging into a WordPress site, took more time to locate than we expected.
+Functions aren't always organized intuitively, and everyday tasks, such as logging into a WordPress site, took longer to find than we expected.

 IONOS' website search engine helps a little.
 Enter 'WordPress', say, and it doesn't just list top WordPress support articles.
 A 'Product and Actions' includes control panel tasks such as 'Install WordPress', and clicking these links takes you directly to that page.
-It's a good idea but doesn't quite work everywhere.
-We tried to find the right keywords to show a WordPress newbie how they could log into the dashboard, for instance, but never quite managed it.
+It's a good idea, but it doesn't quite work everywhere.
+We tried to find the right keywords to show a WordPress newbie how to log in to the dashboard, for instance, but never quite managed it.

-If you're an experienced user who makes in-depth use of all kinds of low-level cPanel and other features, this could easily be an issue.
+If you're an experienced user who makes extensive use of low-level cPanel and other features, this could easily be an issue.
 Even once you've found the functions you need, there's no guarantee they'll deliver precisely the same results.

 What is IONOS support like?

 We set up an appointment, and sure enough, a call arrived within 30 seconds of our starting slot time.
-The agent listened carefully to our query about installing WordPress on subdomains, clearly explained what we needed to do, and sent us links with more advice via email.
+The agent listened carefully to our query about installing WordPress on subdomains, clearly explained what we needed to do, and sent us additional advice via email.
 Impressive.

 Final verdict

-IONOS cuts a few corners with its shared hosting (no free migration, only one email account, below-par performance), but they're still great value.
-And if you need more, there's a wide range of WordPress plans, and the company has the VPS, dedicated and cloud hosting products to cater for everyone from enthusiastic amateurs to SMB and enterprise users.
+IONOS cuts a few corners with its shared hosting plans (no free migration, only one email account, below-par performance), but they're still great value.
+If you need more, there's a wide range of WordPress plans, and the company has rock-solid VPS, dedicated, and cloud hosting products to cater to everyone, from enthusiastic amateurs to SMB and enterprise users.

 Sign up for 1&1 Ionos US deals here.